Risto-R/IDS-Project/README.md

 Even though features can be extracted from .mp3 files there might be errors and in our case there was so the .mp3 files needed to be converted to .WAV file format.
 For this ffmpeg or avconv is needed (We used FFMPEG) and the code for that: [ConvertToWAV.py](ConvertToWAV.py)

-Datasets with extracted features: ...
+Datasets with extracted features: [Google Drive](https://drive.google.com/drive/folders/10N8crdpFxvhx3oCJk_jVDxM0qI4NVcB2)